 Do Braces Hurt or Cause Any Pain?
-A Step by Step Guide About What To Expect
+A Step-by-Step Guide About What to Expect

 You will be surprised by how quickly the whole process goes.
-I thought it would take most of the morning, but was pleasantly surprised that we were there for less than two hours.
+I thought it would take most of the morning, but I was pleasantly surprised that we were there for less than two hours.
 So, the good news is that the discomfort of the procedure itself will be brief.

 The first phase involves getting the right size bands to fit your teeth.
 The bands are metal rings and are cemented onto your molars for anchorage and strength.
 Basically, this will involve some trial and error and a lot of time with fingers in your mouth.
 If you have a hyper gag reflex, you could find this part a little uncomfortable.
 My daughter was just fine, however.

 You will have a rather large mouthpiece placed on the inside of the sides of your lips to keep your mouth open.
 And, no it doesn't hurt, but it just feels (and looks) a bit strange.
 They will also use suction tubes to keep your mouth dry.

 Next they will begin the process of putting the brackets on the teeth.
 They will begin with the bottom teeth if they are doing both upper and lower teeth.
 First, they have to apply the glue to your teeth.
 It's a two-part adhesive that needs to be cured after the brackets are put in place.
 First they'll put the adhesive on your teeth, then they will carefully position the brackets on each individual tooth.
 It's super fast!
 There is no pain involved at all, BUT the adhesive doesn't taste very good.
 Don't worry, they do a good job of rinsing out your mouth and suctioning away the bad taste.
 Plus, you will have a chance to rinse out your mouth.